 Anything that compresses the tibial nerve has the possibility of causing tarsal tunnel syndrome.
-Among the most common causes are is a patient has fallen arches, has flat feet, or is overweight.
+Among the most common causes is a patient having fallen arches, having flat feet, or being overweight.
 That constant, repetitive pressure on the tibial nerve can be quite painful.

 Tarsal tunnel syndrome is also something that folks with diabetes or arthritis should look out for, because any swelling associated with their disease can cause too much compression within the foot.

 Additionally, if you have sprained or injured your ankle or foot in any way that causes swelling, tarsal tunnel syndrome can also occur.
 This includes if you have any kind of mass in your foot that wouldn't normally be there—varicose veins, tumors, a cyst, bone spurs, and so on.
-There isn't a lot of extra room in your foot, so those masses are taking up precious space and may eventually cause tarsal tunnel syndrome.
+There isn't a lot of extra room in the tarsal tunnel, so unanticipated masses can frequently lead to impingement of the nerve.

 Treatment of Tarsal Tunnel Syndrome

-If you have tarsal tunnel syndrome, or think that you are suffering from some sort of nerve problem, contact Fixing Feet Institute in Surprise, AZ for an appointment today at 623-584-5556 or by e-mail at [email protected].
+If you have tarsal tunnel syndrome, or think that you are suffering from some sort of nerve problem, contact Fixing Feet Institute in Surprise, AZ for an appointment today at 623-584-5556.
+You can also request an appointment online using our contact form.